fbnspl/aed-demo/README.md

 Network was trained on 4 classes: key chain rattle [keys], quiet background noise [none], paper crumble [paper], whistling [whistle]

 ## install
-make sure you have installed all necessary packages
+Make sure you have installed all necessary packages

 ## usage
 python3 demo.py

+## notes
+Only works in a quiet environment, no background noise or other source separation methods implemented Uses your default sound device to record audio